mhbka/rummy-rs/README.md

 ```

 ## Examples
-A `basic_rummy` example has been included, where you can play basic Rummy in a neat little terminal GUI (kudos to `ratatui`!).
+A `basic_rummy` example has been included, where you can play basic Rummy in a neat little terminal GUI (thanks to `ratatui`!).
 To play it, just run:
 ```Powershell
 cargo run --example basic_rummy
 ```

 ## Progress
-While this crate is still a work-in-progress, the intention is to (as much as possible) only extend the API, not remove from this.
+While this crate is still a work-in-progress, the intention is to (as much as possible) only extend the API.
 These are the currently planned additions:

 ### Variants